One of the most misunderstood Bible verse is:

 Most of the time this verse is used by Christians to prove that no one could live without sin.
 They believe that Jesus abolished the law and therefore it isn’t valid anymore.
 But if you look at the above verse in its context and read the entire chapter, it becomes clear that John is speaking to people who have not yet been born again.
 John is preaching Jesus’ message to people so that they can have fellowship with God and Jesus as well.

-So in 1 John 1 John speaks to people who have not yet received the Spirit of God and are still living in the flesh.
+So in 1 John 1 John speaks to people who have not yet received the Spirit of God and are still living in the flesh, when he says: “If we say we have no sin”.
 Of course, people who have not yet received God’s Spirit are still sinners.
 They would be deceiving themselves if they said they have no sin.

 John says God’s Children do NOT sin

 Further evidence that John did not say in 1 John 1:8 that one could not live without sin is found only two chapters later.
 There, John says very clearly and unequivocally that God’s Children do NOT sin.